Barcelona

 No hay anuncios

-Regarding the distribution of these single-person households, the case of Ciutat Vella stands out, with three neighborhoods –La Barceloneta (43.5%); Sant Pere, Santa Caterina i la Ribera (41.8%) and El Gòtic (38.5%)– among those with the highest proportion of vacant apartments out of the total number of households.
+Regarding the distribution of these single-person households, the case of Ciutat Vella stands out, with three neighborhoods –La Barceloneta (43.5%); Sant Pere, Santa Caterina i la Ribera (41.8%) and El Gòtic (38.5%)– among those with the highest proportion of apartments with a single inhabitant out of the total households.
 Outside this district, the case of Vila de Gràcia also stands out, where in 38.4% of households only one person lives.
 All four neighborhoods are well above the city average, which stands at 31.5%.
-On the other hand, the neighborhoods with the fewest homes with a single registered person are Torre Baró (22.7%) and Ciutat Meridiana (24%).
+In contrast, the neighborhoods with the fewest registered dwellings with a single person are Torre Baró (22.7%) and Ciutat Meridiana (24%).

 Cargando